stratus-ss/quay_guides/apps/quay_management/README.md

 ##### Cluster Login

 As this is meant to install Operators and other objects, a user with cluster admin is expected.
 Currently, the login expects a username and password, but this may be changed in the future to also support `kubeconfig` files.

+##### Quay Configuration

+Currently the program does not help with configuring Quay *at all*.
+It assumes you have a valid Quay ini config.
+There is a [sample](https://github.com/stratus-ss/quay_guides/blob/main/apps/quay_management/config/quay_init.ini) included in the repo.
+For more information you can see the [Quay Project Docs](https://docs.projectquay.io/config_quay.html) and/or the [Red Hat Quay Docs](https://access.redhat.com/documentation/en-us/red_hat_quay/3.9/html-single/configure_red_hat_quay/index#config-fields-required-intro)

 ## Quay Sync